Image analysis of the kinematics and size reduction of grains in cataclasis

 The experimental challenges in this research will be quite unique in that we will endeavor to see and thereafter analyse the kinematics and the grain size reduction using two novel in-vivo testing techniques.

-Associate Professor Itai Einav
+Professor Itai Einav.

-Research Location
+Research location

 Civil Engineering

-Program Type
+Program type

 Synopsis